wi5nia/TechnicalCommunityContent/DevOps/DevOps Ascend+/SETUP_Continuous-Deployment/Setup.md

  `cd PartsUnlimitedMRP`

-0. Open the file *PartsUnlimitedMRP.zip* (located in the folder with these instructions), then copy the contents into the repository folder you just created from VSTS.
+0. Copy the file *PartsUnlimitedMRP.zip* (found under the Resources folder with these presentation materials) into this folder, open it, select all the files/folders in it, then copy the contents into this PartsUnlimitedMRP folder.

  ![](<media/extracted_files_in_reposirory_folder.png>)